serkanyazicioglu/Nhea/README.md

 #### Mailing Configuration

-Nhea has a mailing as a service and logging is directly intergrated with it.
-In order to use this service first you have to create Nhea's <a href=https://github.com/serkanyazicioglu/Nhea/blob/master/SQL/nhea_MailQueue.sql>mail tables</a>.
+Nhea has a mailing as a service and logging is directly integrated with it.
+In order to use this service first you have to create the <a href=https://github.com/serkanyazicioglu/Nhea/blob/master/SQL/nhea_MailQueue.sql>mail tables</a>.
 Execute the nhea_MailQueue.sql which creates the schema of the tables.

 ```
 services.AddMailService(configure =>